-Abstract: An abstract briefly describing the topic you have chosen for the assignment is required and should be submitted through the SAKAI course website e-mail system by midnight November 9, 2012.
-The one-page abstract shall consist of no more than two short paragraphs identifying: (1) the organization you have chosen to research and analyze; (2) which of the three key competitive challenges it faces (sustainability, global and/or technological); (3) why you chose to analyze this particular company, and; (4) at least 3 research sources located during your preliminary literature review to gain insight into the company's situation.
-List these initial resources in bibliographic format.
-Submit your abstract in the body of your email on SAKAI - do not attach it as a separate document.
+Abstract: An abstract briefly describing the topic you have chosen for the assignment is required by start of class March 13, 2013.
+The one-page abstract shall consist of no more than two short paragraphs identifying: (1) the organization you have chosen to research and analyze; (2) which of the three key competitive challenges it faces (sustainability, global and/or technological); (3) why you chose to analyze this particular company, and; (4) 3 research sources located during your preliminary literature review to gain insight into the company's situation, lised in bibliographic format.
+These preliminary research sources should include at least one peer reviewed article.